-The #1 asked for feature is here: Dynamic Forms.
-It’s been 13 years in the making, 10771 votes, and 30 merged ideas; finally, the first iteration of Dynamic Forms is coming to an org near you.
+The #1 asked for feature is here.
+It’s been 13 years in the making, 10,771 votes, and 30 merged ideas; finally, Salesforce Dynamic Forms are available in an org near you.

-In this post we’ll cover what Dynamic Forms are, how to get started, as well as what is and isn’t supported.
+In this post we’ll cover what Salesforce Dynamic Forms actually are, and how to get started, as well as what is and is not supported.

-- Place fields anywhere on the layout without needing to add them to the traditional page layout (“Details” tab)
+- Place fields anywhere on the layout without needing to add them to the traditional page layout (“Details” component).

-For any custom objects you can migrate an existing Lightning page.
-Open the Lightning page you wish to upgrade, select the “Record Detail” component, and choose “Upgrade Now”.
+For any custom object, open the Lightning page you wish to upgrade, select the “Record Detail” or “Highlights Panel” component, and choose “Upgrade Now”.

 Once you’ve migrated or created a new Lightning record page, you will see the option to add a “Field Section” component which will then enable you to add fields directly to the Lightning record page.